aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-6.md

 I also want to solder a more-permanent version of the design, now that much of the signal integrity issues have been squared away.
 That's still on the backburner though.

+UPDATE: Sunday March 02 2014 2339:

+After introducing the debiasing routine onto the arduino, it certainly seems (at least at first glance) that the entropy has increased and any remaining visual hints of non-randomness are gone.
+Sadly, the debiasing routine seems to eat up quite a bit of processing time --or perhaps there's just a bunch of correlation/biasing in my RNG.
+In either case, the throughput has dropped to about 100 bytes every 3 to 5 seconds.
+If this output stream proves to be better though in terms of randomness and entropy, I'll take it over a faster but flawed implementation.